Obi-Dan66/eye-test-deploy/README.md

 Add a page and click through to the result page on the map.

-Add button on result case that will lead to next test if there is any left.
+Add button on result case that will lead to next test if there is any left. ✅

-Add button on result case that will lead to test selection.
+Add button on result case that will lead to test selection.✅

 Add hook -> if the user has already seen the general instructions than display only the abbreviated instructions for relevant test.

-Add a page that will store and display the results of all tests so far done.
+Add a page that will store and display the results of all tests so far done.✅

-Add a cross that returns to the main page.
+Add a cross that returns to the main page.✅

-Add an info icon that will have contact, faq and legal documents
+Add an info icon that will have contact, faq and legal documents.✅

 ### Next steps: